 Figure 6.
 Ratio of tree regeneration between the 7 and 10 cm thresholds (regeneration 7 cm / regeneration 10 cm) and the overestimation proportion at 7 cm ([simulated - observed] / observed) for the mean regeneration per model across sites and samples.
 The horizontal dashed lines show a ratio equal to 1, indicating no decrease of regeneration between 7 and 10 cm, and a ratio equal to 1.77 corresponding to the Reineke self-thinning line under even-aged conditions.
 The vertical line indicates zero overestimation.

 Figure 7.
-Mean regeneration values across the 200 samples per site with the y-axis scaled differently by model, for the 200 sites against gradients of (a) total basal area; (b) climatic water balance; (c) seasonal degree-day sum.
+Mean recruitment across the 200 samples per site with the y-axis scaled differently by model, for the 200 sites against gradients of (a) total basal area; (b) climatic water balance; (c) seasonal degree-day sum.
 The values were split into ten bins; the red lines represent a GAM model showing the trend in the observed data.
-For comparing the magnitude of recruitment across models the same graphs with equally scaled y-axis can be found in Figure S7.
+Y-axis are not equally scaled.

 Figure 8.
 Regeneration levels of the five main species in terms of their basal area share in the observations (top row) and the performance of each model across the environmental gradients (other rows) for the 7 cm regeneration threshold.
 The values shown are the mean of the 200 samples per site and across the sites in each bin (tile), with ten bins per gradient.
 The sizes of the circles represent the ratio between the regeneration basal area of the species and the total regeneration basal area for all species.
 The absence of a circle indicates a zero basal area share in the regeneration, or the absence of regeneration altogether.
 The color gradient (for the models only) shows the difference between the simulated and observed ratio of regeneration basal area of the species and the total regeneration basal area for all the species.

-Figures

-.

-.

-.

-.

-.

-.

-.